swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

 Unlike superficially similar fiber arts like knitting or crocheting, weaving involves a lot of almost "programming-like" upfront planning.
 Furthermore, some very interesting effects occur when two threads are interwoven in complicated ways.
 I think this appeals to programmers in the same way that generative art like fractals and [L-systems](https://en.wikipedia.org/wiki/L-system) do.

 And it seems that I'm not the only programmer who is attracted to weaving.

-* When I first started researching weaving patterns, I frequently came across the name of [Ralph Griswold](https://en.wikipedia.org/wiki/Ralph_Griswold).
+For example, when I first started researching weaving patterns, I frequently came across the name of [Ralph Griswold](https://en.wikipedia.org/wiki/Ralph_Griswold).
 That rang a bell for me, because [his book on the Icon programming language](https://archive.org/details/iconprogrammingl0000gris) was one of the first books I owned when I started programming.
 He was also into weaving and created a [large archive of weaving resources](https://www2.cs.arizona.edu/patterns/weaving/index.html) at the University of Arizona, where he was a professor.
-* [Betty Shannon](https://en.wikipedia.org/wiki/Betty_Shannon), a mathematician and the wife of Claude Shannon, was a serious weaver.
-* [Kris Bruland](https://handwovenmagazine.com/handweaving-net-from-the-beginning-and-into-the-future/) is a software architect who has built a massive and impressive weaving site called [handweaving.net](https://handweaving.net/).
+Many other programmers have discovered hand weaving, such as [Kris Bruland](https://handwovenmagazine.com/handweaving-net-from-the-beginning-and-into-the-future/), a software architect who has built a massive and impressive weaving site called [handweaving.net](https://handweaving.net/).

-* And of course, we all know that the use of punch cards in early computers can be directly traced to the [Jacquard loom](https://en.wikipedia.org/wiki/Jacquard_machine#Importance_in_computing).
+And of course, we all know that the use of punch cards in early computers can be directly traced to the [Jacquard loom](https://en.wikipedia.org/wiki/Jacquard_machine#Importance_in_computing).

 ## Why weaving software?